 Sun Valley is a medium-sized town located in the state of Nevada.
-With a population of 19,943 people and three constituent neighborhoods, Sun Valley is the ninth largest community in Nevada.
+With a population of 21,178 people and five constituent neighborhoods, Sun Valley is the ninth largest community in Nevada.

-Sun Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Sun Valley is a town of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Sun Valley who work in office and administrative support (12.67%), maintenance occupations (12.07%), and sales jobs (10.76%).
+Sun Valley is a blue-collar town, with 37.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Sun Valley is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Sun Valley who work in office and administrative support (15.33%), sales jobs (9.39%), and maintenance occupations (7.56%).

-Sun Valley is a somewhat ethnically-diverse town.
+Sun Valley is an extremely ethnically-diverse town.
 The people who call Sun Valley home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sun Valley residents report their race to be White, followed by Asian.
-Sun Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.30% of the town’s residents.
-Important ancestries of people in Sun Valley include German, English, Italian, and Norwegian.
+People of Hispanic or Latino origin are the most prevalent group in Sun Valley, accounting for 47.06% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Sun Valley residents report their race to be White, followed by Native American.
+Important ancestries of people in Sun Valley include Irish, German, English, Italian, and Portuguese.

 The most common language spoken in Sun Valley is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and German/Yiddish.